PinaYTTT/Mlauncher/readme.md

 pip3 install webbrowser
 ```

-Later you can edit the proyect, dont forge give me credits =D
+Then you can edit the proyect, dont forge give me credits =D

 ## Contributing
 Thanks to all the people who contributed to the project by giving like on tiktok, if you want to donate or follow me to help me, here I leave you: